dragonlock2/MMv3/docs/lab1.md

 Use the latest `ibom.html`.

+Angle the IR sensors very slightly upward.
+Also place them on top.

 ## Sanity Check

 Now that your mouse is assembled, it is time to run a sanity check to make sure everything is working.